Exohayvan/atsuko/TOS.md

 **Atsuko Discord Bot - Terms of Service (TOS)**

-**Date of Last Update: 10/10/2023**

-Thank you for choosing Atsuko.
-Using Atsuko indicates your acceptance of these terms.
-If you disagree, please refrain from using the bot.

-1. **Acceptance and Modifications to Terms**
-   - By engaging with Atsuko, you consent to these TOS.
-We may modify these TOS without notice.
-Continued use after changes signifies acceptance.

-2. **Data Collection, Protection, and User Interaction**
-   - Interacting with Atsuko means you understand your messages may be gathered for bot assessment.
-   - For features like in-game data tracking, Atsuko collects and stores userIDs for consistency.
-   - User privacy is vital.
-Data is never shared without consent.
-Messages used for improvements are anonymized.
-   - Users should be aware that in servers with Atsuko, their UserID will be recorded for operational purposes, not message content, unless interacting with Atsuko's commands.

-3. **Limitation of Liability and Service Availability**
-   - Atsuko is "as-is".
-No guarantee of continuous, error-free operation.
-Disruptions may occur and we are not liable.

-4. **Termination Rights and Consequences**
-   - We can suspend access if TOS are breached.
-Consequences, including cooldowns, are at our discretion.
-Post-termination, user data is retained.

-5. **User Responsibilities and Usage Restrictions**
-   - Users should:
-     * Use Atsuko responsibly.
-     * Report issues via feedback.
-   - Prohibited from:
-     * Overloading Atsuko.
-     * Using for illegal activities.
-     * Reverse engineering.

-6. **Indemnification**
-   - Users agree to hold bot's developers harmless against claims from misuse.

-7. **Feedback and Suggestions**
-   - Share feedback using the feedback command.

-8. **Third-Party Links or Services**
-   - We aren’t responsible for third-party content or actions.

-9. **Governing Law**
-   - Governed by the laws of Ohio, USA.

-10. **Contact Information**
-   - Contact `ExoHayvan` on Discord.

-11. **Updates and Maintenance**
-   - Users might experience downtime during updates.

-12. **Security**
-   - We prioritize Atsuko's security but can't guarantee total invulnerability.

-13. **Donations**
-   - Donations support Atsuko and are non-refundable.

-14. **Violations**
-   - Violations may lead to limited access or bans.

-15. **Severability and Waiver**
-   - If a term is unenforceable, others remain.
-Non-enforcement isn't a waiver.

-16. **Agreement**
-   - These TOS represent the full agreement between users and us.

-17. **Rights to Content**
-   - Content through Atsuko belongs to the bot owner.
-Users can use, share, and monetize it.
-Donations from revenue are appreciated.

-18. **Language**
-   - TOS and interactions are in English.
+**Last Updated: 10/10/2023**

+Welcome to Atsuko.
+Your use of Atsuko is governed by these terms.
+Kindly refrain from using the bot if you disagree.

+1. **Acceptance & Changes to Terms**
+   - Engaging with Atsuko constitutes your agreement to these TOS.
+We reserve the right to amend these TOS without prior notice.
+Your continued use indicates acceptance of any modifications.

+2. **Data Management and User Privacy**
+   - Interaction with Atsuko implies acknowledgment that your messages might be collected for bot enhancement.
+   - Features, such as in-game data tracking, necessitate Atsuko to collect and store userIDs for seamless performance.
+   - We prioritize user privacy.
+Data is neither shared without permission nor used for marketing.
+Messages are anonymized before improvements.
+   - On servers featuring Atsuko, only your UserID is logged for operational needs.

+3. **Service Assurance and Limitations**
+   - Atsuko is provided "as-is".
+We do not guarantee uninterrupted or flawless service.
+Any disruptions are beyond our liability.

+4. **Rights to Termination**
+   - Breach of these TOS grants us the right to suspend your access.
+Consequences vary, including temporary cooldowns.
+We retain user data post-termination.

+5. **User Conduct and Restrictions**
+   - We expect users to:
+     * Engage with Atsuko in a responsible manner.
+     * Promptly report any issues.
+   - Users must abstain from:
+     * Misusing Atsuko's capabilities.
+     * Engaging in illicit activities.

+6. **Indemnity**
+   - Users shall indemnify and hold harmless the bot’s creators from any liabilities arising from misuse.

+7. **Feedback System**
+   - Kindly use the designated command for feedback submission.

+8. **External Links & Affiliations**
+   - We disclaim responsibility for any third-party content or consequences.

+9. **Jurisdiction**
+   - These TOS are subject to the laws of Ohio, USA.

+10. **Getting in Touch**
+   - For inquiries, reach out to `ExoHayvan` on Discord.

+11. **Service Interruptions**
+   - Periodic updates might lead to brief service downtimes.

+12. **Digital Safety**
+   - While we endeavor to ensure Atsuko's safety, absolute security isn't guaranteed.

+13. **Contributions**
+   - Donations bolster Atsuko's operations and are not eligible for refunds.

+14. **TOS Breach**
+   - Infringements can result in restricted access or outright bans.

+15. **Clause Validity**
+   - Ineffectual provisions won’t invalidate the remainder.
+Lack of enforcement doesn't imply renunciation.

+16. **Entire Agreement**
+   - This TOS embodies the comprehensive accord between you and our team.

+17. **Ownership and Rights**
+   - All content channeled through Atsuko remains our property.
+You're free to use, disseminate, and capitalize on it, but revenue-related contributions are appreciated.

+18. **Official Language**
+   - This TOS and all related interactions are exclusively in English.